-There are a few different types of lightweight fill: Cellular (foamed) concrete, geotechnical polyurethanes, expanded lightweight aggregate concrete, and expanded polystyrene (EPS).
+There are a few different types of lightweight fill: Cellular (foamed) concrete, geotechnical polyurethanes, expanded lightweight aggregate concrete, foamed glass, and expanded polystyrene (EPS).

 Cellular concrete, also called foamed concrete, is a mixture of Portland cement and water that’s treated with a foaming agent.
 The foaming agent effectively acts as a very high air entraining admixture.
 Typical cellular concrete mixes for lightweight fill applications are greater than 60% air content.
 Cellular concrete can be either pervious or impervious.
 Pervious cellular concrete is excellent for lightweight fill applications where buoyancy is a concern.